 Rotation or movement of an entire master symbol will not affect the instances.
 Rotation or movement of elements within a master symbol will affect its instances.
 Scaling a symbol will scale its instances that are not already scaled.

 All elements of the symbol can be anchored to the symbols bounding box.
-See more on the anchoring here
+See more on anchoring here

 Deleting Master symbol will delete it from the canvas but the symbol will be still present in Symbols panel and can be inserted again.